Fentanyl Abuse Statistics

 • In 1990, the transdermal patch Duragesic went on the market; it’s widely used by chronic pain sufferers who require a regular dose of opioid analgesics.

-• In 1998, the Actiq lozenge or “lollipop” was first prescribed to pain patients who had become opioid-tolerant or for whom other opioids were ineffective.
+• In 1998, the Actiq lozenge or “lollipop” was first prescribed to cancer patients who had become opioid-tolerant and were experiencing breakthrough pain.

 • Other legitimate delivery methods include films and transmucosal preparations.

-• Rapid onset (RO) preparations of fentanyl are effective within 2 minutes.
+• Rapid onset (RO) preparations of fentanyl are effective within 5 to 15 minutes.

-• Brand names include Abstral, Actiq, Duragesic, and Sublimaze.
+• Common brand names for fentanyl include Abstral, Actiq, Duragesic, and Sublimaze.

 Sources